xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 ```

 but you can't write in the same way.
 To write, you must load an
-address register with the address of X.  The same is true for
+address register with the address of `X`.
+The same is true for
 PC-relative addressing:

 ```asm